Skip to Content

 Understanding “Maturity Dates”

 Most seed catalogs offer descriptions of the growth characteristics, including a number signifying the “days to maturity”.
-I always hesitate to tell people to follow those numbers.
+Don’t treat maturity dates as absolutes.
+Use them to compare varieties, not predict exact harvest dates.

 In my experience, the number is only meaningful on a relative scale, and people tend to treat numbers as absolutes.